ajtoo/Schwift-y/README.md

-# Schwifty
+# Schwift(y)

-[Schwifty live][heroku]
+[Schwift(y) live][heroku]

 [heroku]: https://schwifty.herokuapp.com/

-Schwifty is a full-stack web application inspired by Shift.
+Schwift(y) is a full-stack web application inspired by Shift.
 It utilizes Ruby on Rails on the backend, a PostgreSQL database, and React.js with a Redux architectural framework on the frontend.

 ## Features & Implementation